lumyjuwon/AudiodgSolver/README.md

 # AudiodgSolver
 Audiodg Solver solves audiodg.exe process bugs

+# Logic Solveing Audiodg.exe Porcess Bug

+* 1 .
+Detect the audiodg.exe process within user's process list
+* 2 .
+Find the audiodg.exe process PID
+* 3 .
+Measure CPU of the PID
+* 4 .
+If CPU of the PID exceeded the 6% share This kill the process
+* 5 .
+Automatically running the audiodg.exe process again

+# User Python Package

+* psutil
+* pyqt5

 # How to use this

 Firstly, Download Audiodg Solver at the Link.